 With the release of Zune, a unique design style appeared, the emphasis of which was placed on large-scale typography.
 The design of the Zune software was very different from most Microsoft software products of that time.

 After all, Windows Phone 7 was released only at the end of 2010, and the design of this mobile operating system took a lot from the Zune software interface.
-Large and bright shapes based on guide grids, sans-serif typography (grotesque), flat icons.
+Large and bright shapes based on guide grids, sans-serif typography (grotesque), and flat icons.

-This design has become so popular that Microsoft has released a desktop OS, Windows 8, which is based on the Metro interface.
+This design has become so popular that Microsoft released a desktop OS, Windows 8, based on the Metro interface.
 All this has migrated to personal computers with clear square shapes, an emphasis on typography, and bright colors - all this has migrated to personal computers.
 The same interface is used in almost all Microsoft products.